-The TCT shall inspect Traffic Control devices every calendar day that Traffic Control devices are in use.
-The TCT shall provide for the immediate repair, cleaning, or replacement of Traffic Control devices not functioning as required or not meeting MUTCD Standards to ensure the safety of the public and construction personnel.
+The TCS shall inspect traffic control devices every Day that traffic control devices are in use at least once a week during nighttime periods.
+The TCS shall provide for the immediate cleaning, repair, or replacement of traffic control devices that are not functioning as required to ensure the safety of the motorists and construction personnel.

-Inspections of the Traffic Control devices shall be conducted at the beginning and end of each work day that Traffic Control devices are in use, and as scheduled or directed by the Project Manager during the work day.
+The TCS shall conduct inspections of the traffic control devices at the beginning and end of each Day that traffic control devices are in use, and as scheduled or directed by the Project Manager during the Work Day.